rodja/PerpetualEngine/README.md

-PerpetualLib
+PerpetualEngine
 ============

 Aggregates commonly used components for developing cross plattform Apps with Xamarin